Wollivan/SquadronLeader/README.md

 ## Thank you playtesters

-Without your help, I wouldn't have been able to make this!
+Without your help, this game would suck.

 - Becky
 - Bekah